Newsletter writing tips from experts

 Jeanne Jennings

-Bio: Jeanne is a recognized expert in the email marketing world.
-She is Founder and Chief Strategist for Email Optimization Shop, a boutique consultancy which helps medium- to enterprise-sized organizations make their email and other online marketing efforts more effective and more profitable
+Bio: Jeanne Jennings is a recognized expert in the email marketing world.
+She is the Founder and Chief Strategist for Email Optimization Shop, a boutique consultancy that helps medium- to enterprise-sized organizations make their online marketing more effective and profitable.

 (a) be of interest to your target audience

-(b) have some relation to the product or service you provide.
+(b) have some relation to the product or service you provide, e.g. a changelog with the most important updates, created in a changelog tool.

 Writing an email newsletter with an ‘all about our company/products’ focus is the number one mistake I see organizations making.
 When you get in the mindset of providing value without a purchase, you set your email newsletter program up for success.